-- 7 Government grants, including non-monetary grants at fair value, shall not be recognised until there is reasonable assurance that: - (a) the entity will comply with the conditions attaching to them; and - (b) the grants will be received. - 8 A government grant is not recognised until there is reasonable assurance that the entity will comply with the conditions attaching to it, and that the grant will be received.
+- 7 Government grants, including non-monetary grants at fair value, shall not be recognised until there is reasonable assurance that: - (a) the entity will comply with the conditions attaching to them; and - (b) the grants will be received. - A government grant is not recognised until there is reasonable assurance that the entity will comply with the conditions attaching to it, and that the grant will be received.
 Receipt of a grant does not of itself provide conclusive evidence that the conditions attaching to the grant have been or will be fulfilled. - 9 The manner in which a grant is received does not affect the accounting method to be adopted in regard to the grant.
-Thus a grant is accounted for in the same manner whether it is received in cash or as a reduction of a liability to the government. - 10 A forgivable loan from government is treated as a government grant when there is reasonable assurance that the entity will meet the terms for forgiveness of the loan. - 10A The benefit of a government loan at a below market rate of interest is treated as a government grant.
-The loan shall be recognised and measured in accordance with LKAS 39 Financial Instruments: Recognition and Measurement.
-The benefit of the below market rate of interest shall be measured as the difference between the initial carrying value of the loan determined in accordance with LKAS 39 and the proceeds received.
-The benefit is accounted for in accordance with this
+Thus a grant is accounted for in the same manner whether it is received in cash or as a reduction of a liability to the government. - A forgivable loan from government is treated as a government grant when there is reasonable assurance that the entity will meet the terms for forgiveness of the loan. - The benefit of a government loan at a below-market rate of interest is treated as a government grant.
+The loan shall be recognised and measured in accordance with SLFRS 9 Financial Instruments.
+The benefit of the below-market rate of interest shall be measured as the difference between the initial carrying value of the loan determined in accordance with SLFRS 9 and the proceeds received.
+The benefit is accounted for in accordance with this Standard.

-Standard.
 The entity shall consider the conditions and obligations that have been, or must be, met when identifying the costs for which the benefit of the loan is intended to compensate.

-- 11 Once a government grant is recognised, any related contingent liability or contingent asset is treated in accordance with LKAS 37 Provisions, Contingent Liabilities and Contingent Assets. - 12 Government grants shall be recognised in profit or loss on a systematic basis over the periods in which the entity recognises as expenses the related costs for which the grants are intended to compensate. - 13 There are two broad approaches to the accounting for government grants: the capital approach, under which a grant is recognised outside profit or loss, and the income approach, under which a grant is recognised in profit or loss over one or more periods. - 14 Those in support of the capital approach argue as follows: - (a) government grants are a financing device and should be dealt with as such in the statement of financial position rather than be recognised in profit or loss to offset the items of expense that they finance.
+- Once a government grant is recognised, any related contingent liability or contingent asset is treated in accordance with LKAS 37 Provisions, Contingent Liabilities and Contingent Assets. - Government grants shall be recognised in profit or loss on a systematic basis over the periods in which the entity recognises as expenses the related costs for which the grants are intended to compensate. - There are two broad approaches to the accounting for government grants: the capital approach, under which a grant is recognised outside profit or loss, and the income approach, under which a grant is recognised in profit or loss over one or more periods. - 14 Those in support of the capital approach argue as follows: - (a) government grants are a financing device and should be dealt with as such in the statement of financial position rather than be recognised in profit or loss to offset the items of expense that they finance.
 Because no repayment is expected, such grants should be recognised outside profit or loss. - (b) it is inappropriate to recognise government grants in profit or loss, because they are not earned but represent an incentive provided by government without related costs. - 15 Arguments in support of the income approach are as follows: - (a) because government grants are receipts from a source other than shareholders, they should not be recognised directly in equity but should be recognised in profit or loss in appropriate periods. - (b) government grants are rarely gratuitous.
 The entity earns them through compliance with their conditions and meeting the envisaged obligations.
-They should therefore be recognised in profit or loss over the periods in which the entity recognises as expenses the related costs for which the grant is intended to compensate.
+They should therefore be recognised in profit or loss over the periods in which the entity recognises as expenses the related costs for which the grant is intended to compensate. - (c) because income and other taxes are expenses, it is logical to deal also with government grants, which are an extension of fiscal policies, in profit or loss.